Home

 Filter boards

-They are three kinds of filter boards according to the toroid core size used:
+They are three kinds of filter boards according with the toroid core size used:

 - T94 core for 160m, 80m,40m,30m and 20m filter boards.